wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-example.md

 All operations are exposed via an API.
 The API with the context `/snowflakeconnector` has 4 resources.

-* `/insertReservation`: Insert a single reservation to the Snowflake database.
+* `/insertReservation`: Insert a single reservation into the Snowflake database.
 * `/insertReservationBatch`: Insert a batch of reservations to the Snowflake database.
 * `/getReservationInfo`: Retrieve all the reservations from the Snowflake database.
 * `/deleteReservation`: Delete a reservation from the Snowflake database.

 ## Before you begin

 Before you begin, you must have a valid Snowflake account.
 To use the Snowflake database, you must have a valid Snowflake account.
 To create a snowflake account, please visit the official Snowflake website and complete the registration process.
 Once registered you will obtain a username and password with which you can log in to your Snowflake account, and the account identifier which is the unique identifier for your Snowflake account within your business entity and the Snowflake network.

 1. Create a database named `HOTEL_DB` in Snowflake.
 2. Select the `PUBLIC` schema and create a table named `RESERVATIONS` with the following columns.